 Refreshing and fruity, this kiwi sorbet is a brilliant summer dessert.
 It's great just by itself or with a little fresh fruit whenever you fancy a healthy frozen snack or dessert.
+What's more, you only need 4 ingredients to make it!

 I have definitely fallen in love with homemade sorbet this summer!
 A couple of weeks ago I shared a gorgeous mango sorbet and this week I'm sharing this refreshing kiwi sorbet.
 I'm not sure which I like best.
 They are both delicious desserts and although they are both sorbets, they are quite different.